araujopedro0325-alt/ActiveDirectoryLab/README.md

 <h1 align="center">Active Directory Home Lab (VirtualBox)</h1>

 <p align="center">
-A beginner-friendly home lab that teaches the fundamentals of <b>Active Directory</b> by building a real Windows Server Domain Controller, configuring DNS + networking, creating users/OUs, and joining a Windows 10 client to the domain.
+A beginner-friendly home lab that teaches the fundamentals of <b>Active Directory</b> by building a real Windows Server Domain Controller, configuring DNS + routing, deploying DHCP, creating users/OUs with PowerShell, and joining a Windows 10 client to the domain.
 </p>

 <p align="center">